 No matter how light the clothing is, the sweating won’t just stop.
 The problem you now have to address is how to lessen the sweat or which clothing you can wear to make it less noticeable.

 On days when the sweat gets out of hand, my suggestion would be to get a sweat-proof shirt.
-The best sweat-proof shirt that has worked for many people is the Thompson Tee.

 Can anxiety cause excessive sweating?
 The answer is yes, it can.
 It is interesting to note that hyperhidrosis and anxiety always come full circle because excessive sweat causes people to get anxious and vice-versa.